robinicole/robinicole.github.io/_posts/2019-04-10-ohe_with_spark.md

 ## The Spark machine learning library

-I recently discovered the machine learning library shipped with spark and was really love it.
-In the same manner as scikit learn, you can chain transformers with Pipeline and end up with your preprocessing as well as your model prediction wrapped in the same object.
-A special mention to the [SQLTransformer](https://spark.apache.org/docs/latest/ml-features.html#sqltransformer) which was a game changer in my workflow.

-## An example of encoders chaining with pipelines
+SarkMLlib is the distributed machine learning library shipped with Spark and it really stands out by its *simplicity* and the large number of prediction algorithms it implements there (Logistic regression,  Randome Forests to name a few).
+If you are an intensive user of scikit-learn you will feel at home when using the different transformers and predictive together with pipelines  *which will  allow to iterate quickly between models* .

+One special mention to the  [SQLTransformer](https://spark.apache.org/docs/latest/ml-features.html#sqltransformer) which allows to create a custom transformer with SQL queries and makes your code so much clearer than having to creat  *soo* many temporary view when you want to process dataframes.

+If you are not yet persuaded to adopt it here is an example of how simple it is to use it which should stimulate your curiosity.

+## Chaining two transformers

-I just wanted to share this "trick" I came accross in the [Spark's MLlib documentation](https://spark.apache.org/docs/2.1.0/ml-classification-regression.html) to do one hot encoding with **categories encoded by string**.
-The trick is to **first index strings with numbers** with `StringIndexer`  and then perform the one hot encoding.
+Here is a useful  "trick"  you can find in the [Spark's MLlib documentation](https://spark.apache.org/docs/2.1.0/ml-classification-regression.html) to do one hot encoding with **categories encoded by string**.
+Spark Machine learning doesn't have a transformer to do that but it has one `StringIndexer` to encode strings by integers and another one `OneHotEncoder` to do one hot encoding on integers.
+So using a `Pipeline` one can get the one hot encoder for strings with 5 lines of code:

-Below is a snippet of a one hot encoder for categories encoded by strings using  `StringIndexer` and  `OneHotEncoder`   chained with a pipeline

 ```python
 from pyspark.ml import Pipeline